Sustainability science: Scope

-According to some 'new paradigms' ... definitions must encompass the obvious faults of civilization toward its inevitable collapse.
+The definitions of sustainable development are open to a lot of interpretive flexibility.
+This results in various descriptions of the scope and aims of sustainability science.
+A 2008 overview of one of the early academic programs in sustainability science, at Harvard University, emphasizes the field's relevance to real-world challenges:

+"Sustainability science draws from the knowledge of practice. [...]
+It is problem-driven research contributing to the common interest."
+Susan W. Kieffer and colleagues, in 2009, highlight the magnitude of the problems of unsustainability by setting them in the context of geological history:

+"We review some megascale processes and their effects in the past, and compare present conditions and possible outcomes.
+We then propose that human behavior itself is having effects on the planet that are comparable to, or greater than, these natural disasters.
+Yet, unlike geologic processes, human behavior is potentially under our control."

+The recognition of the epochal impacts of today's unsustainable systems – the so-called Anthropocene – is at the core of much sustainability science.
+It motivates worldwide measurement and monitoring of environmental changes; interdisciplinary analysis to understand the observed trends and their wider impacts; multi-method integration to improve the explanatory and (where appropriate) predictive power of this research; and diverse approaches to societal engagement, participatory processes, and science communication to support shared learning and collective action towards sustainable outcomes.

+Ethical dilemmas and debates frequently arise in sustainability science.
+"A rigid commitment to our present dominant worldview, unwilling to see how it fails to respect the limitations of supporting natural systems, will likely bring about the collapse of our present globalized society."

 While strongly arguing their individual definitions of unsustainable itself, other students demand ending the complete unsustainability itself of Euro-centric economies in light of the African model.
 In the 2012 commentary Halina Brown wrote many students demand withdrawal from the essence of unsustainability while others demand "the termination of material consumption to combat the structure of civilization".

 Broad objectives

 Students For Research And Development (SFRAD) demand an important component of sustainable development strategies to be embraced and promoted by the Brundtland Commission's report Our Common Future in the Agenda 21 agenda from the United Nations Conference on Environment and Development developed at the World Summit on Sustainable Development.

 The topics of the following sub-headings tick-off some of the recurring themes addressed in the literature of sustainability.
 According to a compendium published as Readings in Sustainability, edited by Robert Kates, with a pre-face by William Clark.
 The 2012 Commentary by Halina Brown extensively expands that scope.
 This is work in progress.
 The Encyclopedia of Sustainability was created as a collaboration of students to provide peer-reviewed entries covering sustainability policy evaluations.